 Homemade Hot Fudge Sauce

 This dreamy homemade hot fudge sauce blows the store-bought kind out of the water!
-Easy to make and super chocolate-y, it’s perfect for drizzling on ice cream or other desserts!
+Easy to make and super chocolate-y, it’s perfect for drizzling on ice cream or other desserts.
+Gluten free and vegetarian.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.